-The best price found from United States to Manila is on September 13th, 2016, travelling with EVA Air.
+The best price found from United States to Manila is on September 19th, 2017, travelling with Singapore Airlines.
 See more options, compare prices and book: search flights.

 At the time of research the P550 departure tax for international departures out of NAIA was set to be integrated into the airfare, so you won't have to pay at the airport.